To provide requirements for streetlight construction projects.

 - The project continues with the construction of the foundation, installation of poles and lights and all other items as necessary.

-- Punch list items are provided to the Project owner
+- SFPUC will provide punchlist items to the Project Owner

 Have you have collected and submitted all the information needed for review?

-- Request to review new streetlight work.
+- Request to review streetlight plans, including photometric studies, electrical layouts and construction drawings.
 Streetlight Review Request

-- Request to remove or temporarily remove SFPUC/PG&E owned and maintained streetlights.
+- Request to (permanently or temporarily) remove, install, or upgrade SFPUC and/or PG&E streetlights.
 Streetlight Removal Request

 - Request to relocate streetlight infrastructure that does not have new streetlight work.
 Streetlight Relocation Request

 - Request to inspect streetlight.
 Streetlight Inspection Request

 - Request sidewalk work when project is only replacing sidewalk like in kind with no street improvements.
 Sidewalk Review Request

 PEMA@sfwater.org - General streetlight related inquiries, as-built inquiries, and redlined drawings